Inria-Chile/risotto/README.md

 # About RISOTTO

-[COVID-19](https://en.wikipedia.org/wiki/Coronavirus_disease_2019) research effort is generating a massive amount of information.
+The [COVID-19](https://en.wikipedia.org/wiki/Coronavirus_disease_2019) research effort is generating a massive amount of information that is reported as research papers.
 Traditional human-annotated, ontology-based or supervised (tag-based) learning NLP methods are not able to handle the task of supporting research and understanding results adequately.

 So far, to the best of our knowledge, there is not a research support tool that exploits the current state of the art of unsupervised learning in NLP that could be used to provide a quick response to this problem.